An automatic system to detect equivalence between iterative algorithms: Preliminaries

 \titleparagraph{Oracle sequence}

 We have defined an algorithm $\mathcal{A}$ as a map $\mathcal X \to \mathcal X$.
 In optimization, it is also conventional to write an algorithm as a sequence of update equations, that are executed sequentially on a computer to implement the map.
-When this sequence of updates is executed, we may record the sequence of states or the sequence of oracle calls (oracle and input pairs), which we call the oracle sequence.
+When this sequence of updates is executed, we may record the sequence of states or the sequence of oracle calls (oracle and its input pairs), which we call the oracle sequence.
 There may be several ways of writing the algorithm as a sequence of updates, which may produce different state sequences or oracle sequences.
 We are not aware of any practical algorithm for optimization that may be written to produce two different oracle sequences.
-Hence we will assume for now that the oracle sequence produced by an algorithm is unique.
-We will revisit this assumption later in the paper (section \ref{charac-shift}) to see how our ideas extend to more complex (not-yet-discovered) algorithms.
+Hence we will assume for now that the oracle sequence produced by an algorithm is unique. \footnote{ This assumption eliminates the possibility that some oracles may be permuted without changing the state sequence: e.g.,